henry-alakazhang/pick-your-units/README.md

   - Fixed a bug where Chrom couldn't be paired with anyone except Sumia and Robin
   - Fixed a bug where Sumia couldn't be paired with Robin
   - Fixed a typo in Libra's class name

+### V1.2.0

+- Improved table UI a bit so things don't line-break as much